freeCodeCamp/guide/src/pages/git/git-rebase/index.md

                                        /o-----o---o--o-----o------ branch
     --o-o--A--o---o---o---o----o--o-o-o master

-To rebase make sure you have all the commits you want in the rebase in your master branch.
+To rebase, make sure you have all the commits you want in the rebase in your master branch.
 Check out the branch you want to rebase and type `git rebase master` (where master is the branch you want to rebase on).

 It is also possible to rebase on a different branch, so that for example a branch that was based on another branch (let's call it feature) is rebased on master: